jefftriplett/jefftriplett.github.io/_pages/uses.md

 ## Editor and Terminal

-- I use Sublime Text and I dabble with VS Code.
+- My main text editor is Sublime Text 4.
+- I run VS Code as a full-screen terminal with dev containers to run Docker and occasionally use the debugger.
 - I use [iTerm2](https://www.iterm2.com/) for my terminal.
 - I mostly use Google Chrome
 - Most of my configs are in my [dotfiles repo](https://github.com/jefftriplett/dotfiles)